 - 1.)
 Minimum cumulative GPA of 2.8. - 2.)
 Completion of all courses in the Liberal Education Program and all courses required for their licensure program. - 3.)
 Completion of a Degree Check. - 4.)
 Completion of a course completion plan for courses remaining prior to placement for student teaching. - 5.)
 Recommendation by the candidate's advisor(s) for student teaching. - 6.)
 Completion of all courses in Education and Special Education with a minimum grade of C; other specific program criteria are also required. - 7.)
 Successful passage of the Basic Skills Tests of the MTLEs.
-With passage of new licensure allowing a temporary license for those who have not yet passed all three of the Basic Skills tests, candidates can move forward with student teaching with notification that they can obtain the Temporary License for a maximum of two years while working towards passage of the remaining Basic Skills tests.
+With passage of new licensure allowing a temporary license for those who have not yet passed all three of the Basic Skills tests, candidates can move forward with student teaching with notification that they can obtain a limited license for one academic year while working towards passage of the remaining Basic Skills tests.
+They must attempt the test/s within that year to be granted another year of the limited license; three years is the maximum for teaching with the limited license so candidates must pass the exam/s to continue teaching beyond the three years.